metixud/RobloxExternalBase/README.md

-- Tphandler will be implemented soon.
+tphandler will be implemented soon.

 Updated for **version-689e359b09ad43b0**